-Albuquerque’s zoning code, the Integrated Development Ordinance (IDO) is updated every other year.
-City Council’s Land Use Planning and Zoning (LUPZ) Committee will consider updates in January 2026 and send them to full council.
-LUPZ will be looking at about 150 proposals.
+Leading up to this point, CABQ’s Environmental Planning Commission (EPC) looked at about 150 proposals.
 They can be seen in rough form at 2025 Update: EPC Spreadsheet of Proposed Changes | Interactive Integrated Development Ordinance.
-We are advising you of several that stand out for impact on Nob Hill’s neighborhoods.
+We advised the community of several that stand out for impact on Nob Hill’s neighborhoods.
 “M” means they come from the mayor, “C” means council, and others are from the planning department.
+The EPC used this list to develop the redline above.

 Proposal M-1, C-5, and others: Loosen some requirements for safe outdoor spaces.